Mental Health Facilities Genesee County, NY

 Va Western Ny Healthcare System Batavia Campus

-Va Western Ny Healthcare System Batavia Campus is a mental health treatment center in Genesee County, NY, located at 222 Richmond Avenue, 14020 zip code area.
-Va Western Ny Healthcare System Batavia Campus provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Va Western Ny Healthcare System Batavia Campus offers individual psychotherapy, trauma therapy and group therapy to seniors 65 or older, young adults and adults.
-Va Western Ny Healthcare System Batavia Campus also supports clients referred from the court/judicial system, active duty military and people requiring dual diagnosis treatment.
-Additional services at Va Western Ny Healthcare System Batavia Campus consist of suicide prevention services, vocational rehabilitation services and mentoring/peer support/consumer-run services.
+Va Western Ny Healthcare System Batavia Campus is a mental health facility in Genesee County, NY, located at 222 Richmond Avenue, 14020.
+Va Western Ny Healthcare System Batavia Campus provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Va Western Ny Healthcare System Batavia Campus provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Va Western Ny Healthcare System Batavia Campus also supports military families, people with Alzheimer's or dementia and people with trauma.
+Some other services available at Va Western Ny Healthcare System Batavia Campus include vocational rehabilitation services, mentoring/peer support/consumer-run services and case management.

 Frequently Asked Questions About Mental Health Treatment in Genesee County, NY